Dark Stars and Gravitational Waves: Topical Review: Abstract

 \section{Abstract}

-Motivated by recent observations of compact binary gravitational wave events reported by LIGO/Virgo/KAGRA, we review the basics of dark and hybrid stars and examine their probabilities as mimickers for black holes and neutron stars.
-This review aims to survey this exciting topic and offer necessary tools for the research study at the introductory level.
+Motivated by recent observations of compact binary gravitational wave events reported by LIGO/Virgo/KAGRA, we review the basics of dark and hybrid stars\footnote{In this review ``hybrid stars'' means ``dark-matter admixed stars'', though this term usually refers to compact stars that compose of both hadronic and quark matter.} and examine their probabilities as mimickers for black holes and neutron stars.
+This review aims to survey this exciting topic and offer the necessary tools for the research study at the introductory level.
+Although called a review, some results are newly derived, such as the equations of state for specific dark star models and the scaling symmetry for the Tidal Love number.